TaylorGooden/SQL-Portfolio/README.md

 # SQL Finance Portfolio — Taylor Gooden

-Finance professional with 3+ years of experience in financial operations, data analysis, and reporting — building SQL skills with a focus on fintech and financial markets.
+Finance professional with 3+ years of experience in financial operations. building SQL skills with a focus on fintech and financial markets.

 This repository contains SQL projects built using real financial datasets.
 Each project uses core SQL techniques: SELECT, WHERE, GROUP BY, HAVING, JOIN, and subqueries — applied to real-world finance and markets scenarios.